 Keep your baby safe by storing medicines, cleaning supplies and other poisons in a locked cabinet, or as high up as possible.
 Babies can’t tell the difference between bottled medicine and lollies.
 Further, if you do use chemicals in your house for cleaning or pest prevention, opt for natural solutions.

 Houseplants should be kept out of reach of babies too.
 Why?
 Babies learn about objects by putting them in their mouth.
 Some houseplants are poisonous and could make your child sick.
-Here is a list of house plants that are toxic to humans.

 If your baby swallows something dangerous, call the Australian Poisons Information Line, on 13 11 26.
 Alternatively, go to your nearest emergency department or call triple zero if the situation is more serious.